Engage Students Differently

 In Gallery Workshops for Students

 Connect students with artists at PICA to jump-start creative assignments and develop skills and practices.
-Free guided tours and creative learning activities can now be extended through hands-on workshops led by artists, or studio visits with artists-in-residence.
+Free guided tours and creative learning activities can now be extended through hands-on workshops led by artists or studio visits with our artists-in-residence.

 PICA is proud to waive fees for student workshops as part of our pay-it-forward system, supporting students and educators experiencing financial barriers.